talla-ui/talla-ui/packages/www/content/en/docs/main/guide/Events observers.md

 ## Handling change events from attached objects {#attached-events}

-When attaching an object using {@link ManagedObject.attach()}, or adding an observed property using {@link ManagedObject.observeAttach()}, you can provide a callback function that's invoked when —
+When attaching an object using {@link ManagedObject.attach()}, or adding an observed property using {@link ManagedObject.autoAttach()}, you can provide a callback function that's invoked when —

 - an object is attached,
 - an attached object is unlinked or otherwise detached, or